PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

-                                    print the number of  words that satisfy the constraints at each stage so you can assess how good your word choices were suggest.py                          Alternate entry point giving a terse suggestion for a trial word test.py                             Test harness - correct inputs corner_cases.sh                     Test paths for invalid inputs test_results.txt                    Test output
+                                    print the number of  words that satisfy the constraints at each stage so you can assess how good your word choices were suggest.py                          Alternate entry point giving a terse suggestion for a trial word readfile_ignore_comments.py 	    Read a file into a list ignoring #comments .
+Null return is no such file

+test.py                             Test harness - correct inputs
+corner_cases.sh                     Test paths for invalid inputs test_results.txt                    Test output